Superradiant scattering of massive scalar field due to magnetically charged rotating black hole: Conclusion and future outlook

 \section{Conclusion and future outlook}

 We have investigated the superradiant amplification of the scalar field for a magnetically charged rotating GK BH, focusing on the influence of the charge parameter on the amplification process.
 To carry out the computation, we followed a numerical approach well-established in the literature \cite{Brito:2015oca}.
 In summary, our results indicate that the magnetic charge significantly widens the frequency range leading to superradiant amplification as compared to the neutral Kerr BH.
 However, the magnitude of the amplification factor does not increase substantially in comparison.
 Nevertheless, the characteristics displayed by the neutral scalar field for the GK BH are quite similar to those of the KN BHs \cite{Leite:2017hkm}.
 This has motivated us to explore the parameter space for which there is a direct resemblance between the two BHs.
 In particular, we have observed that for a specific value of the spin parameter, the amplification factor for the KN BH matches that of the GK BH when the charge of the former is slightly lower than that of the latter.
 This may be understood from the fact that the radius of the event horizon is larger in the case of GK BH for the same charge, naturally, the cutoff frequency turns out to be lower than the KN BH.
 However, the difference between the charges leading to the correspondence of the GK and KN BH diminishes as we decrease the value of the charge.
-In addition, it will be interesting to study the case for the charged scalar field, which will have added implications on top of the current analysis.